themejuice/tj/README.md

 |  |  ..
 |  ..
 ├── Customfile
+├── Vagrantfile
 ...
 ```

 ### What is a `Customfile`?
-[It's a file that contains custom rules to add into the main `Vagrantfile`, without actually having to modify it](https://github.com/Varying-Vagrant-Vagrants/VVV/blob/develop/Vagrantfile#L208-L218).
+[It's a file that contains custom rules to add into the main `Vagrantfile`, without actually having to modify it](https://github.com/ezekg/theme-juice-vm/blob/master/Vagrantfile?ts=2#L96-L98).
 This allows us to easily modify the Vagrant box without causing merge conflicts if you were to update the VM source via `git pull`.
-Every file that `tj` modifies is _meant to be modified_, so at any time you may update your installation of VVV with a simple `git pull` without getting merge conflicts out the wazoo.
+Every file that `tj` modifies is _meant to be modified_, so at any time you may update your installation of Graft with a simple `git pull` without getting merge conflicts out the wazoo.

 ### What is a `Juicefile`?
 A YAML configuration file called `Juicefile` can be used to store commonly-used build scripts, similar to [npm scripts](https://docs.npmjs.com/misc/scripts).
 Each command block sequence can be mapped to an individual project's build script, allowing a streamlined set of commands to be used across multiple projects that utilize different tools.
 If you plan to deploy using `tj`, this file will also house your [deployment configuration](http://themejuice.it/deploy).